 “When you put feelings into words, you’re activating this prefrontal region and seeing a reduced response in the amygdala,” Lieberman said.
 “In the same way you hit the brake when you’re driving when you see a yellow light, when you put feelings into words, you seem to be hitting the brakes on your emotional responses.”

 Look into local mental health treatment options and consider scheduling the first session as early as possible.
 Counseling can benefit anyone, regardless of what internal struggles they have.

 Changing up your routine and adding a new activity can often be the jolt of positive energy that you need.
-Hobbies reduce stress by helping you take a mental and physical break from obligations at work or home, and they help you to become more social and meet new friends.
+Hobbies reduce stress by helping you take a mental and physical break from obligations at work or home.
+These can include:

-Additionally, these unhealthy foods do not possess certain vitamins and nutrients that can naturally make people feel better.
-Vitamins B and D each affect a person’s mood, and a deficiency of either can lead to extreme mood swings and depression.
+These unhealthy foods also miss key vitamins and nutrients that can naturally make people feel better.
+Vitamins B and D affect a person’s mood.
+A deficiency of either can lead to extreme mood swings and depression.
 Foods such as spinach, kale, fruit and fish like salmon and tuna provide these healthy vitamins and regulate serotonin, which interacts with the brain and manages a person’s mood.

 The next time you go to the grocery store, buy healthy food and begin to overhaul what’s inside your refrigerator and kitchen cabinets.

 Another way to improve your mental health is to get more sleep.
 Many people with jobs, children or pets must be up early most mornings, but when people go to sleep too late and still get up early, their body receives too little rest.
 In 2014, 35.2% of American adults reported that they commonly slept less than the recommended amount.